Wolfgang Smith vs. Pierre Teilhard de Chardin

 Wolfgang Smith reacts

 Wolfgang Smith's credentials as a scientist are extensive.
 He's brilliant, and he is trying to preserve the Church from modernism, which is to his credit.
 Unfortunately, we are living in an ever polarized Church and it is clear that Wolfgang Smith is sentimental for the old days before Vatican II.
 He is a traditionalist, as some might label him.
-He may have as many errors as Teilhard in the other direction.
-For a full treatment of Wolfgang Smith's proposals, see David Palm's "Geocentrism Debunked".
+He may have some errors in the other direction.

 • Polygenism cannot be taught safely.
 Catholics cannot accept that “after Adam there existed on this earth true men who did not take their origin through natural generation from him as from the first parent of all.”